fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 **Transfer with list of files**

+For some fields of science datasets are described as a list of files with some additional metadata, hence this example.

-The user can define a list of files (one filename per lin ) to be transferred.
+The user can define a list of files (one filename per line) to be transferred.
 FDT will detect if the files are located on multiple devices and will use a dedicated thread for each device.

 On SERVER2
 ```